 Morning: Visit the ancient tombs and temples of Luxor’s West Bank: the Valley of the Kings, Hatshepsut Temple at El Deir El Bahari, and the Colossi of Memnon.
 (Valley of the Queens is also on the West Bank, but it’s not always included in the itinerary due to distance.)

-Overnight in Edfu on board the ship.
+- Overnight in Edfu aboard the ship.

-Afternoon: Sail to Kom Ombo to visit an unusual double temple, dedicated to Sobek the crocodile god, and the falcon god Haroeris (Horus the Elder).
 Then, stop in at the Crocodile Museum to see a few of the 300 crocodile mummies discovered nearby.
-Return to the ship for dinner and sail on to Aswan.
+Return to the ship for dinner and entertainment as you sail on to Aswan.

-Overnight in Aswan on board the ship.
+- Overnight in Aswan aboard the ship.

 Morning: Pay a visit to the Aswan High Dam, built in the 1960s to control Nile flooding.
 Then continue to one of ancient Egypt’s stone quarries to see the immense Unfinished Obelisk, and finish the morning at the majestic Philae Temple.